 2. It is estimated that there are 170 ethical languages on the island.

 3. In Borneo you can find the Rafflesia Arnoldii, the largest flower in the world and smelling of rotten corpses.
-That’s why it’s been dubbed the “Body Flower” Although it produces this smell to attract insects, it’s not carnivorous.
+That’s why it’s been dubbed the “Corpse Flower.”
+Although it produces this smell to attract insects, it’s not carnivorous.
 Insects help pollinate plants so they can reproduce.

 4. Borneo is the third largest island on the planet just behind Greenland and New Guinea.